sefinek/geoip-lite2/README.md

 ## 📚 Philosophy
 I was really aiming for a fast JavaScript native implementation for geomapping of IPs.
-My prime motivator was the fact that it was really hard to get libgeoip built for Mac OSX without using the library from MacPorts.
+My prime motivator was the fact that it was really hard to get libgeoip built for Mac OS X without using the library from MacPorts.

 ## 🕵️‍♂️ Why GeoIP-Lite?